wenny17/CLI_chat_client/README.md

-# CLI Chatbot
+# CLI chat client

-Client for chatbot from CLI.
+Client for chat from CLI.
 Allow reading/writing to chat

 ## How to install